 Best of British bubbly

-As fans of British bubbly raise a glass to English Wine Week, winemaker Charles Palmer tells us how Barclays helped him grow his award-winning Sussex vineyard.
+As fans of British bubbly raise a glass to English Wine Week, winemaker Charles Palmer tells us how a 20-year partnership with Barclays has helped him grow his award-winning Sussex vineyard.

 Winemaking is not for the impatient.
 From planting five acres of his Sussex farmland with vines to selling his first batch of vintage sparkling wine took Charles Palmer seven years.

 That first vintage – planted in 2006, bottled in 2009 and sold in 2013 – went on to win a gold medal at the Sommelier Wine Awards in 2014, and Palmer hasn’t looked back since.
 “We got great reviews and knew we needed to expand,” he says.
 “Winemaking is such a long game.
 You always need to be looking forward to where you want to be in the future.”

 It was Barclays that made expansion possible.
 Palmer has been with the bank since 1999, and was able to negotiate a business development loan to allow him to plant an additional 30 acres – help he describes as a “key factor” in his vineyard’s success.

 Charles Palmer Vineyards now has 25,000 vines covering 35 acres of land near the medieval village of Winchelsea, and has gone on to win the National Trust Fine Farm Produce Awards, as well as a Platinum award at the Decanter World Wine Awards for their Blanc de Blancs 2014 .

 The success of expansion has also led to Charles investing in on-site winemaking equipment, allowing the team to move from employing contractors to producing their wine in-house for the first time.
 The company has also taken on a new top-end distributor – Raeburn Wines – to help bring his award-winning wine to new markets.